h0mbre/h0mbre.github.io/_posts/2019-05-12-SLAE_MSF_Analysis.md

 ## Introduction

 The 5th assignment for SLAE is to analyze 3 msfvenom payloads.
+For this excercise, I thought I would revisit some semi-familiar code in the:
++ `linux/x86/shell_bind_tcp`,
++ `linux/x86/shell_reverse_tcp`, and
-For this excercise, I thought I would revisit some semi-familiar code in the `linux/x86/shell_bind_tcp`, `linux/x86/shell_reverse_tcp`, and `linux/x86/exec` payloads.
-My primary reason for doing this is because we've written similar code already and I want to see how the pros do it at Metasploit and see if we can pick up some new tricks/efficiencies.
++ and `linux/x86/exec` payloads.

+My primary reason for doing this is because we've written similar code already and I want to see how the pros do it when contributing to Metasploit and see if we can pick up some new tricks/efficiencies.

 ## Analyzing Shellcode #1 (`linux/x86/shell_bind_tcp`)